Wire-Network/wire-docs/docs/api-reference/wire-cdt/best-practices/data-design-and-migration.md

 ### 2.1.
 Using binary extensions

-To learn how to modify the structure using binary extensions read this [tutorial](../tutorials/binary-extension.md).
+To learn how to modify the structure using binary extensions, read this [article](/docs/api-reference/tooling/cdt/features/binary-extension.md).

 ### 2.2.
 Using ABI variants

-To learn how to modify the structure using ABI variants read this [tutorial](../tutorials/abi-variants.md).
+To learn how to modify the structure using ABI variants, read this [tutorial](../tutorials/abi-variants.md).

 ### 2.3.
 Migrate the existing data to a second table